turris-cz/foris-controller/doc/design.rst

 Bus
 ###
-* listens to bus and recieves/sends messages
 * replacible
 * it might change to content of the message (e.g. add / remove unique messsage-id)
+* each bus has two parts:

+  * Listener -  listens to bus and recieves requests + sends replies
+  * Sender - sends notification to connected clients

 Message Router
 ##############